h3x311/dotline/src/content/blog/2024-07-31-enthusiasmlist.md

 ## Speak english

-really afraid of english interview caused I didnt practice it, spending some energy on it make me feel comfortable
+really afraid of english interview caused I didnt practice it, spending some time on it make me feel comfortable

 ## Interview